ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Office API/More information/Changelog/index.md

 ### Other methods

+- Added the ApiDocument/GetDocumentInfo method to Text document API.
+- Added the Api/GetDocumentInfo method to Spreadsheet API.
+- Added the ApiPresentation/GetDocumentInfo method to Presentation API.
-- Added the *nWidth- and *nHeight- parameters to the ApiPictureForm/SetImage method of Text document API.
+- Added the *nWidth* and *nHeight* parameters to the ApiPictureForm/SetImage method of Text document API.

 ## Version 8.0